 Liz has 10+ years of experience working with and for children as a teacher, daycare assistant director and support group leader.

 When she’s not working on developing Bee-lingual Bees, you may find her singing with a local band around San Antonio.
-She’s also a devoted Hanson fan (and thinks you should go listen to their post-Mmmbop albums, like right now).
+She’s also a devoted Hanson fan (and thinks you should go listen to their post-Mmmbop albums, right now!).